Marjorie Vincent: Early life and education

-Vincent's parents, Lucien and Florence Vincent of Cap-Haïtien, Haiti migrated to the United States in the early 1960s; Marjorie was the first of their children to be born in the United States.
+Vincent's parents, Lucien and Florence Vincent of Cap-Haïtien, Haiti, migrated to the United States in the early 1960s; Marjorie was the first of their children to be born in the United States.
 She grew up in Oak Park, Illinois, attending Catholic school and taking ballet and piano lessons.
-Vincent entered DePaul University as a music major, switching to business in junior year and graduating in 1988.
-Winnings from beauty pageants helped to pay her schooling.
+Vincent entered DePaul University as a music major, switching to business in her junior year and graduating in 1988.
+Winnings from beauty pageants helped to pay her tuition.

 Pageantry

 After two unsuccessful pageant tries, at Miss North Carolina and Miss Illinois, she won Miss Illinois, allowing her to advance to Miss America.
 At the Miss America pageant, she performed the Fantaisie-Impromptu (Op. posth.
 66) by Chopin, won the crown, and became Miss America 1991 on 7 September 1990, succeeding Debbye Turner.
-Her win marked the first occasion in which there were back-to-back African American Miss America winners.
+Her win marked the first occasion in which African Americans won the Miss America title back-to-back.
 Vincent was the last Miss America to be serenaded by Bert Parks.

 Career

-Vincent, who already had two years in law school at Duke University before becoming Miss America, changed her goal from international law to television journalism, becoming a news anchor at WGBC in Meridian, Mississippi in October 1993.
-She later worked at WHOI in Peoria, Illinois and the Ohio News Network in Columbus, Ohio.
+Vincent, who already had two years in law school at Duke University before becoming Miss America, changed her goal from international law to television journalism, becoming a news anchor at WGBC in Meridian, Mississippi, in October 1993.
+She later worked at WHOI in Peoria, Illinois, and the Ohio News Network in Columbus, Ohio.